trolllabs/eduROV/docs/started.rst

    :lines: 1,6,32-35,38-40

 The index.html file must have an img element with :code:`src="stream.mjpg"`.
-The server will then populate this tag with the one coming from the camera.
+The server will then populate this image with the one coming from the camera.

 .. literalinclude:: ../examples/features/index.html
    :caption: index.html